A-ges/NewsReader/README.md

 conda activate tts
 ```

-### Install PyTorch (The Important One)
+### Install PyTorch

-This step matters most.
-Get it wrong and your GPU won't work.

 ```bash
 conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

-Hit `y` when it asks.
+Press `y` when it asks.
 Don't worry if it takes some time, it is a big download.

 ### Install Everything Else